 Note however that if you’re outside of France and you do manage to purchase your tickets through the official SNCF site, they cannot be mailed to you outside of France.
 You must do an E-ticketing option.

 Overall, rather than all of this, we think you’re much better off with the private ticketing option mentioned at the top, Trainline, for the same fares, better routing, E-tickets, and no re-directs to other sites.
 The only disadvantage is its small booking fee, but it’s well worth it if you’re getting error messages, or if you eventually need to return a ticket.

 There are error messages that pop up in French (no matter that you’re using the site in English), like “L’accès au service de réservation de billets de train est actuellement indisponible.” (“The access to train ticketing reservations is currently unavailable.”)
 Usually any trips that you have saved are then lost and you have to start over.

-Google Translate offers browser extensions that can help you with reading untranslated portions of the site, and sometimes its machine translations can even be more comprehensible than the English version for fare rules and such.
+Google Translate offers browser extensions that can help you with reading untranslated portions of the site, and sometimes its machine translations can even be more comprehensible than the SNCF’s supposedly human-translated English version.

-Here are some more error messages in English we got recently during a survey of prices of European rail carriers:
+Here are some more error messages in English we got during our annual survey of prices of European rail booking options:

 There are many other error messages, often containing no explanations, or infuriatingly vague or useless instructions.